-Heating Product in Distributors Heating Asphalt w/ Propane Burners
+Heating Product in Distributors

+Heating Asphalt with Liquid Propane Gas (LPG) Burners

 Circulating the asphalt in the tank while heating is recommended for faster heating and reduced carbon formation on the flues.
 Only when the asphalt pump is Frozen is it acceptable to operate the burners without circulating asphalt in the tank.
 However, if the asphalt pump is frozen, carefully apply heat to the pump and start circulating the material as soon as possible.